 Mold needs immediate attention, and can enter the attic and your attic vents through a variety of scenarios.
 Some of the ways that mold can find its way into your attic include:

-- Leaking Roof: By creating the most significant buildup of moisture, a leaking roof can create a significant amount of mold buildup in your attic.
+- Leaky Roof: A leaking roof creates a significant buildup of moisture — which can create a significant buildup of mold buildup in your attic.
 On top of this, water damage can create big structural problems and damage your ceiling.
-If you notice any wet spots or drippage from your ceiling, it’s crucial that you remove the moisture and repair any leaking areas of your roof.
+If you notice any wet spots or drippage from your ceiling, it’s crucial you remove the moisture and repair any leaking areas of your roof.

 - Poor Attic Ventilation: If an attic is poorly ventilated, it can trap in warm air which can start to compact underneath your cold roofing boards, creating a dew-point.
 The resulting moisture buildup creates mold that can be difficult to see.

 - Dirty Air Vents: The air vents in your attic, which filter incoming and outgoing air, can trap moisture inside of the attic itself.
 If they aren’t periodically cleaned, the dirt and grime can create places where mold loves to grow.

 - Ineffective Bathroom Fans: Bathroom fans that vent in from your attic are common in many homes.
 However, if they aren’t functioning correctly, they can greatly increase the humidity of your attic, creating a moist area for mold to grow.